ianfab/bulma-clean-theme/README.md

-# bulma-clean-theme
+# bulma-based-theme

-This is a clean and simple Jekyll Theme built with the [Bulma](https://bulma.io/) framework, based on the [Bulma Clean Theme by C.S.
+This is a simple Jekyll Theme built with the [Bulma](https://bulma.io/) framework, based on the [Bulma Clean Theme by C.S.
 Rhymes](https://github.com/chrisrhymes/bulma-clean-theme), providing a modern-looking site to start with.

 The theme uses [Alpine.js](https://github.com/alpinejs/alpine) for its interactive components, such as mobile navbar and notifications.